-The best you can hope is that real people are interested in your work.
+The best you can really hope for is that real people are interested in your work.
 That, in itself, is marvelous enough.
 You have to respect that your fans are people, just like you; they are people with their own ideas, thoughts, feelings and opinions.
 You don't want to project your ideals and beliefs onto them; you don't want to burden your relationship with expectations.

 It is hard to accept kindness, whether it comes in the form of adoration and praise or money or anything else really.
 It is hard to be gracious and unassuming.
 It is hard afterwards to quell your appetite, bow your head and resume working.
 The relationship between creator and supporter is nebulous; it can be ephemeral or longstanding, and I know first hand how very much like life-support it can seem, but neither side must presume to rule the other.